-All of these are known to lower the risk of diseases related to aging.
-They can also help your parrot enjoy a more balanced system.
-With a few walnuts, your bird will absorb nutrients more effectively and be able to maintain a more balanced sleep cycle.
+These lower the risk of diseases related to aging.
+With 1-2 walnuts, your parrot will absorb nutrients more effectively and be able to maintain a more balanced sleep cycle.

-Walnuts also have the highest amounts of omega-3 compared to every other nut.
-Specifically, that’s 2.5 grams of omega-3 per 1 ounce of walnuts.
-According to the American Journal of Clinical Nutrition, the type of omega-3 found in walnuts lowers the risk of mortality from heart disease by 10%.
+Walnuts have the highest amounts of omega-3 fatty acids of all nuts.
+Specifically, that’s 2.5 grams of omega-3 per ounce of walnuts.
+According to the American Journal of Clinical Nutrition, the omega-3 found in walnuts lowers the risk of mortality from heart disease by 10%.

 Can Parrots Eat Pine Nuts?

 Parrots can safely eat pine nuts, just like most tree nuts.
-In the wild, these are primary sources of fat and protein, especially for species like the thick-billed parrot.
-These slim nuts are also an excellent source of:
+These are the primary source of fat and protein for species like the thick-billed parrot.
+These nuts are also a good source of:

 - Vitamin E